slsa-framework/slsa-github-generator/PROVENANCE_FORMAT.md

 },
 ```

-`Invocation.parameters`: This describes any parameters from trigger events.
+`invocation.parameters`: This describes any parameters from trigger events.

-`Invocation.environment`: This describes the GitHub workflow builder-controlled environment variables, including the event information, required to reproduce the build.
+`invocation.environment`: This describes the GitHub workflow builder-controlled environment variables, including the event information, required to reproduce the build.
 See `github` content [documentation](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context) for more information.

 | Name                         | Value                                        | Description                                                                                                                                                                     |
 | ---------------------------- | -------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |